dwarfcrank/ff7gx/README.md

 2. In the FFVII installation directory (usually `<SteamLibrary>/steamapps/common/FINAL FANTASY VII`), rename `AF3DN.P` to `AF3DN2.P`.
 3. Copy `AF3DN.P` from the build directory to the FFVII directory.
+    * Another option is to add the build directory to `PATH` and restarting Steam before running the game (good for development).
 4. Run the game.

 ## Configuration